Water Balance

 Ideal Calcium Hardness

-If the calcium hardness level in your pool rises above 400 ppm, the use of Natural Chemistry Scale Free will prevent cloudy water and hard water scale.
+If the calcium hardness level in your pool rises above 400 ppm, using Natural Chemistry Scale Free will prevent cloudy water and hard water scale.
 A low calcium hardness level can be corrected by adding GLB Calcium Hardness Up.

 Stain Producing Metals